cloudevents/spec/cloudevents/extensions/zero-trust-preproposal.md

 ## Summary

-We have explored each wire protocol, and while some have more limitations than others, cloudevents should be able to support some form of zero trust.
+We have explored each wire protocol, and while some have more limitations than others, cloudevents SHOULD be able to support some form of zero trust.
 The biggest limitation is MQTT due to only supporting header-like concepts in later versions.
 All other limitations are manageable, like NATS' and HTTP's ASCII only support.